guildxyz/token-xyz-contracts/docs/features/deployables/interfaces/IMerkleDistributor.md

 # IMerkleDistributor

-Allows anyone to claim a token if they exist in a Merkle root.
+Provides ERC20 token distribution based on a Merkle tree.